 DiSC® How My Graph Became A Dot

-The DiSC® model has been used for decades to help people understand themselves and others.
+The DiSC® personality profile model has been used for decades to help individuals better understand themselves and identify ways to work successfully with others.

-The traditional way to represent DiSC® is the line graph format.
+The traditional way to represent DiSC® the DiSC® Classic Profile which is the line graph format.

-The line graph representation of DiSC® is only one way to have a discussion about DiSC® and an individuals personality style.
-The earliest representation of DiSC® as described by W. Martson in his book, "Emotions of Normal People," was a circle.
+The line graph representation of DiSC® personality profile is only one way to discuss DiSC® and an individuals personality style.
+The earliest representation of DiSC® as described by W. Martson in his book, "Emotions of Normal People," was documented as a circle.

 How Does the Circle Work?

 The DiSC® profile circumplex model provides an intuitive way to show participants their DiSC personality profile location on the DiSC® model.

 If we review the DiSC® personality profile below (circumplex model) you will see in this example; the participant demonstrates characteristics of the I or Influence style.
 An individual with an I style tends to value relationships and enjoys working with others.

 The DiSC personality profile model is a simplified tool to help individuals understand their personality style.
 The circle (circumplex) model provides insight into a great deal of information.

 DiSC® Dot Location